Kingston–Port Ewen Suspension Bridge: Construction

 Construction began in 1916, with the intent to replacing the Rondout Creek chain ferry named Skillypot, known for sporadic service.
 The Skillypot was named after a derivative of a Dutch word for tortoise, schildpad.
 The bridge was designed by the firms of Holton D. Robinson and John A. Roebling's Sons Company, with Holton D. Robinson, Daniel E. Moran, William Yates listed as chief engineers Construction was hampered by local political and financial difficulties, as well as material shortages caused by entry by the United States into World War I, and was suspended until 1920.

 When construction resumed, David B. Steinman was among the engineering staff, acting as Assistant Engineer.
 Terry & Tench was the contracting company assigned to build the bridge; remaining completion took about a year.
 Noteworthy was the work of Danish-American master welder Catherine Nelson, employed by Weehawken Welding Company, who welded together the cable splices that made up the longest length of the cable span.
 While commonplace during World War II, women working in the trades was opposed by men in the 1920's.
 Ten thousand people attended the bridge's dedication on November 2, 1921.

 Renovation

 The bridge was closed on September 25, 2020, for a three-year reconstruction project estimated to cost $44.6 million.
 The final cost of the project was $60 million according to Governor Hochul's office.
 The construction was completed and the bridge was reopened in July 2024.

-Pop Culture References
+Pop culture references

 The Kingston–Port Ewen Suspension Bridge was featured in the 2017 film Growing Up Smith, a coming-of-age story set in 1979 about an Indian-American boy navigating life in a small American town.
 The bridge serves as a backdrop in several scenes.

 The bridge also appears in the final episode of the HBO drama “The Undoing“, with Nicole Kidman, Hugh, Grant, and Donald Sutherland.

 The bridge appears in several scenes in the Apple TV+ series Severance.